canonical/ubuntu-image/ubuntu-image.rst

 .. caution:: The options described here are primarily for debugging and testing purposes and should not be considered part of the stable, public API.
-State machine step numbers and names can change between releases.
+State-machine step numbers and names can change between releases.

 ``ubuntu-image`` internally runs a state machine to create the disk image.
 These are some options for controlling this state machine.
 Other than